kevinfrei/rollercoaster/README.md

     * derivability guidance, perhaps
   * Handle animation better: drop frames, base on wall clock, not assumed timer accuracy (try it on an iphone and watch it not seem quite right)
   * Prevent the graph from attempting to draw if the functions aren't at least calculable.
+  * The UI needs *serious* work...
 * Other work:
   * Improve the tests.
 A lot.
   * Do I want to try to make it work on IE?
 Edge, Chrome, FireFox, and Safari